Claude Code Plugins

 • Refactoring with multiple approaches

-• Any work where "just start coding" would be premature
+• Work where "just start coding" is premature

 • Trivial changes (typo fixes, config updates)